forcedotcom/cli/releasenotes/sf/README.md

     $ sf data upsert resume --use-most-recent
     ```

-    These new commands that use Bulk API 2.0 don't support serial execution.
-The existing `force:data:bulk:upsert` command uses Bulk API 1.0 and includes a `--serial` flag to run bulk upserts serially.
-We recommend that you use the Bulk API 2.0 commands for most of your data needs.
-If, however, you have a specific reason to run bulk upsert jobs serially, or simply want to continue using Bulk API 1.0, use these existing commands:
+    We recommend that you start using these new Bulk API 2.0 commands rather than the existing `sf force data bulk` commands, which are based on Bulk API 1.0.
+However, one reason to keep using the existing `sf force data bulk upsert` command is if you want to run the upsert serially with the `--serial` flag.
+The new Bulk API 2.0 commands don't support serial execution.
+In this case, or if you simply want to continue using Bulk API 1.0, use these commands:

     * `sf force data bulk delete`
     * `sf force data bulk upsert`